dstore-dbap/LumberMill/README.rst

 -  HttpRequest, execute an arbritrary http request and store result.
 -  Math, execute arbitrary math functions.
 -  MergeEvent, merge multiple events to one single event.
--  ModifyFields, some methods to change extracted fields, e.g. insert, delete, replace, castToInteger etc.
+-  Field, some methods to change extracted fields, e.g. insert, delete, replace, castToInteger etc.
 -  Permutate, takes a list in the event data emits events for all possible permutations of that list.